Praise, Don't Tease, And Other Tips To Help Kids With Their Weight

 It's worth reiterating: Never, ever make fun of your child for their weight.

 And parents can go further than that, Schwartz says, by watching what relatives say to their kids.
-"I think it's perfectly appropriate if a parent feels like someone in the family is likely to say something upsetting, talk to them ahead of time — say, 'Look, we know our child is overweight, we're working on developing healthy habits.
+"I think it's perfectly appropriate if a parent feels like someone in the family is likely to say something upsetting, talk to them ahead of time.
+Say, 'Look, we know our child is overweight.
+We're working on developing healthy habits.
 Please don't say anything to him or her about their weight.' "

 And if someone does say something, intervene, she suggests.
 Shift the focus; talk about your kid's role in an upcoming play, for example, or ask the relative a question about themselves.
 "You want the child to feel safe around their own family," she says.

-Promote positive self image, instead of focusing on weight.
+Promote positive self-image, instead of focusing on weight.

 Even practical comments focused on your child's weight can backfire, Schwartz says: "Even 'gentle prodding' about weight isn't a good idea, in my opinion."
-Research backs this up: In one 2017 study in the journal Eating and Weight Disorders, researchers found that women who remembered their parents commenting about their weight in childhood reported greater dissatisfaction with their bodies well into adulthood — regardless of their actual BMI.
+Research backs this up: In one 2017 study in the journal Eating and Weight Disorders, researchers found that women who remembered their parents commenting about their weight in childhood reported greater dissatisfaction with their bodies well into adulthood — regardless of their actual body mass index.

 Instead, help your child feel comfortable in their body, no matter the size.
-For example: "If you're going clothes shopping with your child, don't make comments [like], 'That makes you look slimmer, or that is too tight,' " she says.
+For example: "If you're going clothes shopping with your child, don't make comments [like], 'That makes you look slimmer' or 'That is too tight,' " she says.
 "Focus on finding clothes that the child feels comfortable with, and be generous with your praise when your child finds an outfit."

 Don't put your child on a diet.

 Is it OK to put your child on a diet?
-The recent introduction of Kurbo, a weight loss app for children as young as eight by WW (formerly Weight Watchers), has raised this question among parents and health care professionals.
+The recent introduction of Kurbo, a weight-loss app for children as young as 8 by WW (formerly Weight Watchers), has raised this question among parents and health care professionals.

-Denise Wilfley, Scott Rudolph University professor of psychiatry and director of the Center for Healthy Weight and Wellness at Washington University in St. Louis, doesn't recommend Kurbo, writing in an email that "it is not an evidence-based program."
+Denise Wilfley, director of the Center for Healthy Weight and Wellness at Washington University in St. Louis, doesn't recommend Kurbo, writing in an email that "it is not an evidence-based program."
 In fact, she doesn't recommend diets for kids at all; instead she suggests evidence-based programs that focus on "modifying the entire family environment to support the child."

 Schwartz adds that the concept of a diet for kids tends to be counterproductive because it emphasizes a short-term period of deprivation.
 "The term 'putting a kid on a diet' is problematic, because it implies you are doing something different for a specific period of time, and when you are done the child will go back to his/her regular way of eating," she said via email.
 "That is not the point."